shahzadameerofficial/shahzadameerofficial.github.io/README.md

-#  [Your Portfolio App Name] - A Modern Developer Portfolio
+# A Modern Developer Portfolio

 This is a dynamic and customizable portfolio application built with React for web developers to showcase their skills, experience, and projects in a professional and engaging manner.